ClouDesire/docusaurus/docs/onboarding.md

 #### Why you should use the Staging Marketplace

-While developing the integration with the Cloudesire platform, it's useful to run some tests on our S_taging Marketplace._ On the staging marketplacewhere _fake payments_ with demo credit cards are possible and where you can test the whole customer journey, end-to-end.
+While developing the integration with the Cloudesire platform, it's useful to run some tests on our _Staging Marketplace_, where payments can be done with demo credit card numbers and where you can test the whole customer journey, end-to-end.

-We strongly recommend to test applications on the staging marketplace to discover integration issues before the application is published on the marketplace.
+> We strongly recommend to test applications on the staging marketplace to discover integration issues before the application is published on the marketplace.

 #### Staging Marketplace URL and API endpoint